-Type HRock Ditch Checks are the predominant ditch check to be used on MoDOT projects.
-Rock ditch checks are can be specified where in most drainage areas are 50 acres or less where, ditch slopes are 10 percent or less, and where expected ditch flow volumes and velocities are high (see MoDOT Standard Plan 806.10).
-For scenarios that exceed the criteria established above, a combination of Type Hrock ditch checks and erosion control blankets (ECBs) or turf reinforcement mats (TRMs) are should be utilized.
+Rock Ditch Checks are the predominant ditch check to be used on MoDOT projects.
+Rock ditch checks can be specified in most drainage areas where ditch slopes are 10 percent or less, and where expected ditch flow volumes and velocities are high (see MoDOT Standard Plan 806.10).
+For scenarios that exceed the criteria established above, a combination of rock ditch checks and erosion control blankets (ECBs) or turf reinforcement mats (TRMs) should be utilized.
 (Note: ECBs or TRMs may be designed into and utilized in any ditch or drainage regardless of the criteria outlined in this article.)